 As part of our wrap fee management program, we may use one or more sub-advisers to manage a portion of your account.
 The sub-adviser(s) may use one or more of their model portfolios to manage your account.
 We will regularly monitor the performance of your accounts managed by sub-adviser(s), and may hire and fire any sub-adviser without your prior approval.
-You will not pay our firm a higher advisory fee as a result of any sub-advisory relationships.
+You will not pay our firm a higher advisory fee as a result of any sub-advisory relationships although your total fees will be higher.
 Advisory fees charged by sub-advisers are separate and apart from our advisory fees.